lucky20511/Software-Development-Technology/replication.md

 When deciding how many replicas to configure in each datacenter, the two primary considerations are \(1\) being able to satisfy reads locally, without incurring cross data-center latency, and \(2\) failure scenarios.
 The two most common ways to configure multiple datacenter clusters are:

 * Two replicas in each datacenter: This configuration tolerates the failure of a single node per replication group and still allows local reads at a consistency level of`ONE`.
-* Three replicas in each datacenter: This configuration tolerates either the failure of one node per replication group at a strong consistency level of `LOCAL_QUORUM `or multiple node failures per datacenter using consistency level`ONE`.
+* Three replicas in each datacenter: This configuration tolerates either the failure of one node per replication group at a strong consistency level of `LOCAL_QUORUM`or multiple node failures per datacenter using consistency level`ONE`.

 Asymmetrical replication groupings are also possible.
 For example, you can have three replicas in one datacenter to serve real-time application requests and use a single replica elsewhere for running analytics.

-Replicationstrategy is defined per keyspace, and is set during keyspace creation.
+Replication strategy is defined per keyspace, and is set during keyspace creation.

 To set up a keyspace, see [creating a keyspace](https://docs.datastax.com/en/cql/3.3/cql/cql_using/useCreateKeyspace.html).

 ![](http://marianogappa.github.io/cassandra-replication-slides/images/ring.png)